 There are two types of dialysis for patients with chronic kidney disease: hemodialysis and peritoneal dialysis.
 While peritoneal dialysis patients receive training in a center, they then go on to dialyze at home.
 So when you hear the term ‘in-center dialysis,’ it is usually referring to hemodialysis.

-Here’s how hemodialysis in one of our dialysis centers works:
+Watch a video about dialysis at Puget Sound Kidney Centers, or continue reading to learn how hemodialysis in one of our dialysis centers works:

 1. Set up.